 In its simplest form, a dust collection system can be described as a vacuum cleaner where the dust collection ductwork is the hose and wand that draws the dust away from the machine creating it.
 And the dust collector is the vacuum cleaner where the dust is filtered and the clean air returned either to the building or to outside.

-The dust collection ductwork falls into two major categories: Flexible hose duct and hard, fixed ductwork.
+Dust collection ductwork falls into two major categories—flexible hose duct and hard, fixed ductwork.

 Flexible Hose is a rubber or plastic hose with a metal grounding helix that MUST be grounded at each end to keep static electricity from building up and generating dangerous sparks.
 Hose is only appropriate for short runs, such as machine connections.
 That is because its rough interior and “floppy” nature cause significant static pressure loss, which requires higher energy use and can result in poor system performance.

 Hard, Fixed Dust Collection Ductwork is usually constructed out of either plastic or galvanized or stainless steel, depending on the application.
 All-metal construction is used on virtually all industrial and commercial applications as it reduces the chance of dangerous static electricity buildup.
 And the smooth rigid interior reduces static pressure loss, even over long runs.

 Flanged ducting whereby two pieces of duct are joined using metal flanges.
 In this method, flanges are fitted over each end of the pipe and then the edge of the duct is “vanstoned” or turned up to keep the flange in place.
 Then, the flanges are simply bolted together to join pieces.
 The drawbacks of this construction are:

 - Construction times are more than twice as long as clamp-together ducting.

 - Unless the flanges are affixed perfectly by skilled workers, the duct segments will not align correctly.
 This results in an unprofessional appearance and higher static pressure loss.